thecipikus/documentation/docs/index.rst

 builders and users of any skill level.
 A typical use of TubePress is to embed a video gallery into a web page.

 TubePress is available both as a downloadable package and via several cloud-hosted, zero-installation services.
-The software is largely open sourced, and it's designed and maintained by TubePress LLC, a software company based in Pittsburgh, Pennsylvania.
+The software is largely open sourced, and it's designed and maintained by `TubePress LLC`_, a software company based in Pittsburgh, Pennsylvania.

 .. toctree::